Elections in Sweden

 Elections in Sweden are held once every four years.
 At the highest level, all 349 members of Riksdag, the national parliament of Sweden, are elected in general elections.
-Elections to the 20 county councils (landsting) and 290 municipal assemblies (kommunfullmäktige) – all using almost the same electoral system – are held concurrently with the legislative elections on the second Sunday in September (with effect from 2014; until 2010 they had been held on the third Sunday in September).
+Elections to the 20 regions (regioner) and 290 municipal assemblies (kommunfullmäktige) – all using almost the same electoral system – are held concurrently with the legislative elections on the second Sunday in September (with effect from 2014 – until 2010 they had been held on the third Sunday in September).

 Sweden also holds elections to the European Parliament, which unlike Swedish domestic elections are held in June every five years, although they are also held on a Sunday and use an almost identical electoral system.
-The last Swedish general election was held on 11 September 2022.
-The last Swedish election to the European Parliament was held on 9 June 2024.
+The most recent Swedish general election was held on 13 September 2026.
+The most recent Swedish election to the European Parliament was held on 9 June 2024.

 Electoral system

 Dates

 Elections to Sweden's county councils occur simultaneously with the general elections on the second Sunday of September.
 Elections to the municipal councils also occur on the second Sunday of September.
 Elections to the European Parliament occur every five years in May or June throughout the entire European Union; the exact day of the election varies by country according to the local tradition, thus in Sweden they happen on a Sunday.